 Freshfields has poured investment into all things tech and innovation.
 The Freshfields Hub, based in Manchester with global teams across Europe and Asia, looks at ways to improve client service through artificial intelligence and other technologies.

 When it comes to eco efforts, the firm has in place a strategy which aims to purchase 100% renewable electricity by 2030; reduce carbon from business travel; reduce paper usage; and eliminate single-use plastics.

-Freshfields typically runs three four-week vacation schemes (two in the summer and one in the winter) a year, taking up to ten interns on each scheme.
-However, the firm is only running summer vacations schemes this year.
+Freshfields typically runs three four-week vacation schemes (two in the summer targeted at students from Canada, Hong Kong, and UK; one in the winter for students from Australia and New Zealand) a year, taking up to twenty four interns on each scheme.
+However, the firm is only running summer vacation schemes this year.
 Freshfields also runs a 12-week programme for US JD students, a legal assistants programme for students studying in mainland China, and a training contract split between London and one other office in Asia.